Diana Baldelomar, OTR/L

-Olivia is a Licensed and Certified Occupational Therapist.
+Olivia is a licensed and certified Occupational Therapist.
 She earned her Master of Science degree in Occupational Therapy from Tufts University where she also earned her Bachelor of Arts degree in Child Development.
-Olivia has experience working with children and youth with varying abilities in a variety of settings including public and private schools, and clinical, therapeutic, and home environments.
+Olivia has experience working with children and youth with varying abilities in a variety of settings including public and private schools, clinical, therapeutic, and home environments.
 With the whole child in mind, Olivia is dedicated to providing the individualized services that the child and family need to foster successful and fulfilling lives.

 X 282 | email@example.com